Should you use a hamburger menu on desktop screens? Is it clean design or bad UX? Let’s find out.

 Test #2 – With Top Nav Menu (1 Step):

 This is the important test.
-It puts the two variation of menus beside each other and asks users to decide what menu they prefer and why.
+It puts the two variants of menus beside each other and asks users to decide what menu they prefer and why.

 Based on the previous research I have discussed I would expect the top menu navigation to be more preferable.